dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 ## Debugging Difficulties
 Debugging is a critical aspect of software development, and in complex reactive systems, it can be particularly challenging.
 One of the main hurdles often faced is the obscurity of data flow, making it tough to pinpoint where things might have gone awry.

-However, the reactivity graph provides a solution to this conundrum.
+However, the Reactivity Graph provides a solution to this conundrum.
 Its clear, node-based structure allows for a transparent view of the entire state flow.
 With this clarity, developers can easily trace the origin of any inconsistencies or unexpected behaviors.

-In essence, the reactivity graph simplifies debugging by offering a coherent and lucid overview of the state interactions and dependencies.
+In essence, the Reactivity Graph simplifies debugging by offering a coherent and lucid overview of the state interactions and dependencies.
 As a result, developers can swiftly identify and resolve issues, ensuring the smooth operation of the application.

 # Summary
-In this article, we delved deep into the concept of "Reactivity Graph" and showcased how it can be used to address reactivity issues in frontend applications.
+In this article, we delved deep into the concept of the "Reactivity Graph" and showcased how it can be used to address reactivity issues in frontend applications.

 Key Takeaways:
-* Concept of Reactivity Graph: A reactivity graph is a directed acyclic graph where nodes represent observable and mutable states, and edges signify the dependencies between states.
+* Concept of Reactivity Graph: A reactivity graph is a DAG (directed acyclic graph) where nodes represent observable and mutable states, and edges signify the dependencies between states.
 Through this, any change in data can be propagated accurately, leading to efficient UI updates.
 * Challenges in Frontend Development: We outlined four main reactivity challenges faced in frontend development - inconsistent updates, over-rendering, challenges in dependency management, and difficulties in debugging.
 The reactivity graph offers a structured approach to tackle these issues.

 In conclusion, the reactivity graph provides frontend developers with a potent tool to more effectively manage application state and UI changes.
 By utilizing this approach, developers can build more robust, efficient, and maintainable applications.
 And as frontend technology continues to advance, we look forward to seeing more innovations and optimizations that make reactivity management even simpler and more efficient.